lininghuhu/PyMIMOX/README.md

   Python 2.7;
   Pymol 1.7x or a higher version;

-  #The test data you can find is in the Test data file
+  #The test data you can find is in the Test-data file